 Most tourist arrive by airplane or train.

 Edinburgh International Airport is located 10 miles from the city center.
 This busy airport has a well developed network of direct flights to most European capital cities and some US destinations.
-The Airlink Express bus service provides transfers to the city center.
-Taxis are also readily available.
+The Airlink Express bus service provides transfers to the city center, costing £4.50 for a single.
+Taxis are also readily available and cost around £20.

 Waverley Railway Station (Edinburgh’s main station) is located in the city centre.
 There are fast and regular train services to London and almost all major cities within the UK.
 If you are already in the UK, then travelling by train to Edinburgh can be the fastest and easiest option.